-“Kit,” he said, pausing to turn to me.
-His face looked apologetic.
+“Kit,” he said, pausing to turn toward me.
+His expression was apologetic.

 I tugged his arm to get us moving again.
 “I was only teasing.
 Come now, or we’ll never get to our seats.”

-“Half teasing,” he said as we took the stairs.
+“Half teasing,” he said when we reached the stairs.